mesosphere/dcos-docs-site/pages/dkp/konvoy/2.2/choose-infrastructure/vsphere/new/index.md

     cluster.cluster.x-k8s.io/${CLUSTER_NAME} condition met
     ```

-    The `READY` status becomes `True` after the cluster control-plane becomes ready in one of the following steps.
+    The `READY` status becomes `True` after the cluster control-plane becomes Ready in one of the following steps.

-    After the objects are created on the API server, the Cluster API controllers reconcile them.
-They create infrastructure and machines.
-As they progress, they update the Status of each object.
+    After DKP creates the objects on the API server, the Cluster API controllers reconcile them, creating infrastructure and machines.
+As the controllers progress, they update the Status of each object.

-1. Run the DKP command to describe the current status of the cluster:
+1. Run the DKP describe command to monitor the current status of the cluster:

     ```bash
     dkp describe cluster -c ${CLUSTER_NAME}